-8. Think about the natural frequency of something or the frequency it likes to vibrate at.
-What do you think determines the natural frequency of your straw instrument?
+8. Think about resonance - the natural frequency of something or the frequency it likes to vibrate at.
+Where do you think the resonance is happening in your straw instrument?
 Hint : What determines its pitch?
 9. Now use the water bottle.
 Blow over the top of the water bottle until you have a tone.
 Would you describe it as a low pitch or a high pitch?
 10. What kind of instrument does the bottle remind you of?
 11. Figure out how to make a new tone with the same water bottle.
 Describe what you did to vary the tone.
-12. What determines the natural frequency of the water bottle instrument?
+12. Where is resonance happening with the water bottle instrument?
 13. Would the straw instrument and the bottle instrument be woodwinds, strings, percussion or brass?
 Look at www.dsokids.com for information.
 Look under Listen By Instrument.